-In his fifth year at King, and his third as associate head coach, Luke Howard has had success leading the Tornado pitching staff.
+In his sixth year at King, and his fourth as associate head coach, Luke Howard has had success leading the Tornado pitching staff.
 Under Howard’s tutelage, the King pitching staff helped the Tornado record back-to-back 30-win seaosns and advance to the Conference Carolinas Tournament four times.

 Just as King did in 2013, the Tornado won their first two conference tournament games behind stellar pitching to run their winning streak to nine games.
 The Tornado advanced to the conference tournament championhip game for the second time in as many years, but fell to the University of Mount Olive to finish as runners-up.
 Under Howard's tutelage, Cory Rhodes was named second team all-conference after leading the league in strikeouts and innings pitched.

 In 2013 the Tornado arms help the Tornado qualify for the Conference Carolinas Tournament where King started 3-0 behind stellar starts from Cory Rhodes, Alex Gonzalez and Reiss Stanley.
 Rhodes earned All-Conference Carolinas honors after anchoring the staff and Gonzalez was named to the All-Tournament team following his complete game performace over Coker College.